 Email for students

-With the uniACCOUNT, students automatically receive an e-mail address of the University of Graz.
-This e-mail address is intended to ensure that e-mails relevant to studies are actually delivered - regardless of quota restrictions or filter settings of various providers.
+With the uniACCOUNT, students are automatically assigned an e-mail address of the University of Graz.
+This e-mail address is intended to ensure the delivery of relevant study-related messages - regardless of quota restrictions or filter settings of various providers.

 At a glance